urme-b/PulseShift/README.md

 <img src="paper/figures/aqi_identification.png" alt="Forest plot: the air-quality effect shrinks from a large negative value to near zero as identification tightens" width="560">

-The marginal curve makes the trap visual: suppression appears to *fall* as AQI rises — only because the dirtiest hours are peak summer hours, until you control for season.
+The marginal curve makes the trap visual: suppression appears to *fall* as AQI rises, only because the dirtiest hours are peak summer hours, until you control for season.

 <img src="paper/figures/exposure_response.png" alt="Marginal suppression rate by heat index and by AQI; the AQI panel looks protective until season is controlled" width="620">